Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 \subsubsection{Projection case}

-\mbox{}\\ We define the push-forward functor for a projection $\st{X}\times\st{Y}\rightarrow\st{Y}$.
-The method here is close to the definition of $Rf^!$ in [SGA4, XVIII 3.1].
+We define the push-forward functor for a projection $\st{X}\times\st{Y}\rightarrow\st{Y}$.
+The method here is close to the definition of $Rf^!$ in [SGA 4, XVIII, 3.1].
+We start with the following lemma:

-\begin{lem} Let $X_\bullet$ and $Y_\bullet$ be admissible simplicial spaces, and $\ms{A}$ be an object in $M(X_\bullet)$.
+\begin{lem*} Let $X_\bullet$ and $Y_\bullet$ be admissible simplicial spaces, and $\ms{A}$ be an object in $M(X_\bullet)$.
 Let

 where we use the notation of Lemma \ref{doublecompleeq}.
-Then there exists the right adjoint denoted by $p_{\ms{A}*}$. \end{lem} \begin{proof} Since the functor $p^*_{\ms{A}}$ is exact and commutes with direct sums by definition, it commutes with arbitrary inductive limits by \cite[2.2.9]{KSc}.
-Since $M(Y_\bullet)$ is a Grothendieck category and $p^*_{\ms{A}}$ commutes with inductive limits, the existence follows from \cite[8.3.27 (iii)]{KSc}. \end{proof}
+Then there exists a right adjoint denoted by $p_{\ms{A}*}$. \end{lem*} \begin{proof} Since the functor $p^*_{\ms{A}}$ is exact and commutes with direct sums by definition, it commutes with arbitrary inductive limits by \cite[2.2.9]{KSc}.
+Since $M(Y_\bullet)$ is a Grothendieck category and $p^*_{\ms{A}}$ commutes with inductive limits, the existence follows from the adjoint functor theorem (cf.\ \cite[8.3.27 (iii)]{KSc}). \end{proof}